oonis/oonis.github.io/README.md

-# macalu.so
+# My personal homepage 🏠

-This is my personal webpage written in nextjs.
+Welcome to my little slice of the internet :)